Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 HINT: this problem uses the same math you used for Question 2a and 2b.
 Instead of considering n nucleotides (of which there are 4 types), we are considering 100 genes (of which there are 2 types)

 **3.b.** Let's now try and get a better sense of how long it takes evolution to find the fittest genome in our toy system.
 Check out [this cloud notebook](https://colab.research.google.com/drive/1w57b1R19w49yTg4b9Gat8v9ygWNjdxhm?usp=sharing), which simulates the evolution of a population of ten thousand (1e4) organisms in our toy system.
+To run this notebook, go to the toolbar at the top of the page and click Runtime > Run all.

 How many generations does it take for our simulated population to evolve a genome of fitness 100?
 How many genome-generations does it take?
 How does the size of the genome space (from 3.a) compare to the number of genome generations it took for our simulation to find the most fit genome?